What Is Depth Perception and Why Is It Important?

-In Technical Terms
+Depth Perception in Technical Terms

-They will then hold the penny out in front of them over a cup that has been placed on the floor.
-They will move their hand randomly over the cup, sometimes slow and other times quickly.
+- The Penny Drop: You will need a partner, a cup, and a penny for this exercise.
+Your partner should stand two feet in front of you and hold a penny between their index finger and thumb.
+They will then hold the penny out in front of them over the cup that has been placed on the floor.
+They should move their hand randomly over the cup, sometimes slowly and other times quickly.
 Your job is to tell them when to drop the penny so that it lands in the cup.
 This tests your depth perception by assessing where the cup is in relation to the penny.
 It will also strengthen your depth perception if you work on it repeatedly.

-If your depth perception is caused by one eye not being as strong as the other, you can try eye exercises that strengthen one eye more than the other.
-This can be accomplished by covering the stronger eye and exercising the weaker eye.
-For instance, cover one eye, then have a friend take a small penlight and shine it on a darkened wall.
+- Pen Light Tracking: This eye exercise is great if your depth perception issues are caused by one eye being weaker than the other.
+You will need a partner and a pen light or laser pointer for this activity.
+Start by covering the stronger eye, then have a friend take a small penlight and shine it on a darkened wall.
 Follow the light as it travels across the wall in random patterns.
 If you build this into your workout regimen, you’ll be able to naturally strengthen the relevant muscles.

 Improving Your Vision Naturally

 Besides eye exercises, the other easy and non-invasive way to naturally improve your vision is through proper diet and nutrition.
 Eyes require specific vitamins and minerals to stay healthy.
 Among the most important are vitamins A, C and E, along with zinc and antioxidants.
-For a more comprehensive list, check out this list of 17 essential vitamins, minerals and herbs that are necessary for eye health.
+For a more comprehensive list, check out this list of 17 essential vitamins, minerals and herbs necessary for eye health.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!